ea-tel/detel-book/_chapters/chapters/transversal/wellbeing.md

-#### A catalogue of productivity techniques to address your challenges
+#### A catalog of productivity techniques to address your challenges

 Now that you know the exact productivity problem(s) you're facing, it is time to get more granular on what kind of productivity advice would fit your particular situation.
 While there is a wealth of doctoral-specific productivity advice [elsewhere](https://ahappyphd.org/tags/productivity), here are 10 productivity "patterns" that we have found work for most of the doctoral students we have talked with: